Contribute to Chef's Documentation

 You can open a change PR directly in the browser by selecting the pen icon in the documentation file–but you will need to add your DCO directly in the commit message.

 which is circled in red in this image.
-File in Repository

 DCO sign-off

-Chef Software requires all contributors to include a Developer Certificate of Origin (DCO) sign-off with their pull request as long as the pull request does not fall under the Obvious Fix rule.
+Chef Software requires all contributors to include a Developer Certificate of Origin (DCO) sign-off with their pull request as long as the pull request doesn’t fall under the Obvious Fix rule.
 This attests that you have the right to submit the work that you are contributing in your pull request.

 See this blog post to understand why Chef started using the DCO signoff.